reasonwithoutrestraint/site/Original/My moral understanding.md

 Normative Cognitivism: Normative judgments are truth-apt, even though they are not descriptive.
 The conditions for truth is not based on a correspondence theory of truth.
 A normative judgment X can be said to be true of an agent A just in case an A could not reject X after idealization of his rational faculty, i.e. X is the upshot of rational idealization.
 For example, people cannot believe strictly contradictory propositions (i.e. P and ~P), thus it is irrational to believe in inconsistent propositions (i.e. P and Q where, without being realized by A, Q -> ~P) because if one's rational faculties where idealized (i.e. one believed that Q -> ~P), then one could not believe in the inconsistent propositions.

 #### Normative Truth

+`Questions`
+1. What does it take for a statement or judgment to be truth-apt?
+2. What are the standards of correctness for normative statements/judgments?

 Forms of truth:
 - General: Judgment S expresses state of mind M. S is _ if and only if M is _.